yasutakatou/IMS/README.md

 - It can now be defined by name or channel name instead of ID.
 	- Pre) U024ZT3BHU5	After) adminuser

+### v0.4

+- add Reacji Channeler mode.
+	- Added support for visualized messages using **Reacji Channeler**.

 # Solution

 As the center of communication at work has been replaced from e-mail to chat, you may have changed the alert notification destination of your monitoring tool to chat.
-But hasn't it changed that people are reading the **all messages and making decisions and responses**?
+But hasn't it changed that people are reading the **all messages and making decisions and responses**?<br>
-Let's change that!
+Let's change that!<br>
-This tool enables easy incident management through chat, accelerating ChatOps!!
+This tool enables easy incident management through chat, accelerating ChatOps!!<br>

 # Feature